LeslieDancey/fme-server-FULL/data_uploads.md

 Besides those methods, folders in the Resources mechanism can be accessed – or created – in the server’s file system.

 For example, here are folders in C:\apps\FMEServer on a Windows file system.

+**Benefits**

+Resource Folders are more permanent because the data is not automatically deleted after a set time.
+Instead all uploaded files reside there until removed by a user/administrator.

+Additionally, Resource Folders are more flexible for a number of reasons.

+Firstly, you can access the files and manage them through a file system on the server.
+This is useful in itself, but it also allows the data to be accessed through UNC paths, which the Data Upload service does not.

+Secondly, Resource Folders can be used for more than data upload.

+It’s also possible to write the results of a translation to a resource folder, as in this example.
+You would just set the output dataset parameter to a resource folder.

+Also, files inside a Resource Folder can be managed using the REST API too, with POST and GET functions for downloading files, creating folders, and copying files (for example).
+This gives control over these resources to any developer who wishes to create their own web applications.